 Why you should listen

-Rabbi Lord Sacks is one of Judaism's spiritual leaders, and he exercises a primary influence on the thought and philosophy of Jews and people of all faiths worldwide.
-Since stepping down as Chief Rabbi of the UK and Commonwealth in 2013, Rabbi Lord Sacks has become an increasingly well-known speaker, respected moral voice and writer.
-He has authored more than 30 books, the latest, Not in God's Name: Confronting Religious Violence and Morality: Restoring the Common Good in Divided Times.
+Since stepping down as Chief Rabbi of the UK and Commonwealth in 2013, Rabbi Lord Jonathan Sacks has become an increasingly well-known speaker, respected moral voice and writer.
+He has authored more than 30 books, including Not in God's Name: Confronting Religious Violence and Morality: Restoring the Common Good in Divided Times.

 Granted a seat in the British House of Lords in 2009 and the winner of the 2016 Templeton Prize, Rabbi Lord Sacks is a key Jewish voice for universalism and an embrace of tolerance between religions and cultures.
 He rejects the "politics of anger" brought about by the way "we have acted as if markets can function without morals, international corporations without social responsibility and economic systems without regard to their effect on the people left stranded by the shifting tide."
 He also sees, as a key idea for faith in our times, that unity in heaven creates diversity on earth.

 Rabbi Lord Jonathan Sacks’ TED talks